scarf-sh/docs/docs/custom-telemetry.md

 Once this has been done, you are able to send telemetry data and associate it with the File Package you just created.
 Scarf has published and maintains an example in [bash or shell](https://github.com/scarf-sh/scarf-shell/), included below is an example Python function developed by one of our customers.

-_\*\*Thank you to Unstructured for their wonderful documentation and code samples.
-We have borrowed some of that as an example here.
-All rights reserved to Unstructured._

 ```python
 # Copyright 2022 Unstructured Technologies, Inc